-The initial preparatory work undertaken during 2020-21 for the Climate Action Plan highlighted the ambition for the document to draw together and build on various existing sustainability agendas, including the ongoing delivery of the Sustainability and Climate Change Framework, corporate Carbon Management Plan, Local Biodiversity Action Plan, Green Network Strategy, Open Space Strategy, Active Travel Strategy and emerging Circular Economy Strategy.
-The provisions of these documents are augmented by ongoing organisation-wide integration of sustainability into policy-making, through measures such as Strategic Environmental Assessment.
+During 2021/22, the Council continued to develop a Climate Action Plan for East Dunbartonshire, taking account of views received via internal stakeholder meetings and via the first public 'Climate Conversation', which concluded in spring 2021.
+The emerging document draws together and builds on various other key local agendas, including the Sustainability and Climate Change Framework, corporate Carbon Management Plan, Local Biodiversity Action Plan, Green Network Strategy, Open Space Strategy, Active Travel Strategy and emerging Greenspace Strategy and Circular Economy Strategy.
+Sustainability also continues to be integrated into policy-making on an organisation-wide scale, through measures such as Strategic Environmental Assessment.